 If you have made a donation via our website, or via a contactless donation point, and would like to obtain a refund, please contact us directly either by emailing email@example.com or calling 01244 650 229 and asking to speak to the Fundraising team.
 We will require details including your name, how you made the donation and an approximate time.

 From this information we can either cancel the payment (if it’s still pending) or provide a refund.
 You have up to a week to change your mind regarding your donation, although we will look at refund requests on a case-by-case basis.
+Refunds will be issued on request for digital donations made in error, or if you have simply changed your mind.
+Refunds can take 3-14 working days from authorisation.

 A refund for a cheque donation will not take place until the cheque has cleared and the money has appeared in our account.
 If you wish to cancel a direct debit at any time please notify us at firstname.lastname@example.org and contact your own bank separately to confirm the cancellation.